bcrist/zkittle/readme.md

     Note that the sequence does not end at the end of the command block, so that it can include literal text easily.
 Instead, the ~ character ends the region.

-    When the data selected by a "within" expression is a collection, the sequence will be evaluated once for each item in the collection.
+    When the data selected by a "within" block is a collection, the sequence will be evaluated once for each item in the collection.
 You can print the current index with the \\@index// syntax.
 When not inside a "within" region, nothing will be output.
 You can access the entire collection instead of an individual item with \\ ^* //.
 You can access the "outer" data context with \\ ^^* //.
-    (note this also works when the within expression isn't a collection) If you have nested "within" expressions, the '^' prefixes can be chained as needed.
+    (note this also works when the within block isn't a collection) If you have nested "within" blocks, the '^' prefixes can be chained as needed.

     The conditional '?' operator only evaluates its subsequent region when its data value is "truthy," but it does not push a new data context: